ClickHouse/ClickHouse/docs/en/sql-reference/window-functions/index.md

 The window can be specified either with an `OVER` clause or with a separate `WINDOW` clause.

 Only two variants of frame are supported, `ROWS` and `RANGE`.
-The only supported frame boundaries are `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`.
+Offsets for the `RANGE` frame are not yet supported.

 ## References